bitcoin-kyh/Mining-KYH-Standard-42/README.md

 A voluntary disclosure of information, each time a Block is mined, would provide much needed data to satisfy the FATF that the Mining Industry is waking up to its obligations and taking positive steps to reduce the loopholes being exploited by Bad Actors.
 This is going to be a requirement for Miners in an Open Loop.

-A suggested, entirely voluntary, data interchange file is being developed by the Information Technology team in SLiC, using insights from the XML or REST standards from the International Standards Organization (ISO) and Digital Asset standards such as interVASP (IVMS101 - https://intervasp.org/).
+A suggested, entirely voluntary, data interchange file is being developed by the Information Technology team in Parabolic Digital, using insights from the XML or REST standards from the International Standards Organization (ISO) and Digital Asset standards such as interVASP (IVMS101 - https://intervasp.org/).

 Representational state transfer (REST) that does not require XML, is simpler and provides protection against poorly configured XML, resulting in less complicated data formats like JSON.